 Dark deep and swirling vetiver and woods.
 I had put off trying any of the Encre Noir line but finally blind bought A L'Extreme and it was instant love at first sniff.
 I'm glad I started with the flanker because it compelled me to buy the other two(this and Sport).
-I love all three and already backed all of them up, which is something I rarely do.
+I love all three and already backed all of them up, .
 That's how much I love this line.
 Even the bottle design is impressive.
-Trying Encre Noir is like discovering a band that is not popular as far as airplay, but is musically complex and amazing.
-A band that only those who deeply appreciate musical talent, depth and diversity would 'get'.
-Not everyone gets the Mars Volta, or Mastodon, or even Coltrane or Zappa.
-But those who do, are treated to an elevated and enlightened art experience.
+Trying Encre Noir is like discovering a band that is musically complex and amazing, yet still raw and unrefined.
+An elevated and enlightened art experience in a dive bar courtesy of oversaturated tube amps and unpretentious energy..
 I hope others that get the opportunity to experience any of the Encre Noir trio find them enlightening and rewarding.
 Encre Noir is a deep dark vetiver masterpiece that rides the dichotomy of being both simple in composition but providing a rich and complex experience.
 Thumbs up.

 It is also _very_ uncomplicated.
 It smells like Vetiver, lifted and diffused with the complimentary mild pine scent of ISO-E-Super, which gives it a soft and pleasant radiance, instead of the brown-around-the-edges, almost swampy and oxidized scowl that some vetivers adopt once they pass their opening stages.
 There is no citrus fanfare, no jackboot polish anchoring it, just a Fresher and then Drier Vetiver Sensation, and then the ISO-E gets to work creating a nutty-grassy aura for you to walk around in all day.